wso2-attic/ballerina-integrator/README.md

     }
 }
 ```

-Let's now look at the company_data_service that is responsible for communicating with the all companies endpoints.
+Let's now look at `company_data_service`, which is responsible for communicating with all the company's endpoints.

 #### company_data_service.bal